 - Email file types

 9. I’d like to understand if it’s possible to write new classification rules or customize the ones the solution provides.
 And how to do it?

 There is the ability to write your own rules (through RegEX) and save those for use across different contexts.

 10. Will it also look at meta data and redact this?

 OneTrust Data Redaction looks for metadata in the original files and removes them before generating the new redacted files.
 For example, the metadata containing sensitive information is filtered out before generating the new redacted file.

-- Register for the webinar: Privacy Rights: Enhance your DSAR Process with Automation, Discovery, and Redaction
+- Watch the webinar: Privacy Rights: Enhance your DSAR Process with Automation, Discovery, and Redaction

 - Watch the webinar: OneTrust + Redacted.ai: Enhanced Data Redaction in Action

-- Learn more about OneTrust Privacy Rights Managment
+- Learn more about OneTrust Privacy Rights Management

 - Sign up for a free trial